Superb antique bracelet by one of our well known early Australian jewellery firms Aronson & Co.

-By 1898 they were also trading at 97 Queen store Brisbane.
+By 1898 they were also trading at 97 Queen Street, Brisbane.

-At some stage unknown to us, there were four brothers in solved in the business….Saul, George, Norman, and Frederick Aronson!
+At some stage unknown to us, there were four brothers involved in the business….Saul, George, Norman, and Frederick Aronson!

-In 1900 the various partnerships arrangement involving the four brothers were dissolved. by 1902 the Australian operations were incorporated as Aronson and Co.
+In 1900 the various partnership arrangements involving the four brothers were dissolved.
+By 1902 the Australian operations were incorporated as Aronson and Co.
 Pty Ltd at 297-299 Little Collins street Melbourne.
-The newly formed company advertised as manufacturing jeweller and importers.
+The newly formed company advertised as manufacturing jewellers and importers.
 The established wholesaling operation in Sydney and Brisbane were continued, and a branch was opened in Adelaide in 1912.

 The Aronsons closed their manufactory in the midst of the Great Depression in 1930.